plcengineer/m3_arduino/package/README.md

 # Arduino Core for SAMD21 CPU

-This repository containts the source code and configuration files of the board variant Arndt-M3 with Atmel's SAMD21 processor (used on the Arduino Zero board).
+This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).

 ## Installation on Arduino IDE

-Before you can use this package, please install following package in the Arduino IDE cores manager:
+This core is available as a package in the Arduino IDE cores manager.
+Just open the "Boards Manager" and install the package called:

 "Arduino SAMD Boards (32-bit ARM Cortex-M0+)"